Codependency: Meaning, Examples & Symptoms

 Individuals can also assume they are in a codependent relationship if people around them have given them feedback that they are too dependent on their partner or if they have a desire, at times, for more independence but feel an even stronger conflict when they attempt to separate in any way.
 They’ll feel anxiety more consistently than any other emotion in the relationship.
 And they’ll spend a great deal of time and energy either trying to change their partner or … trying to conform to their partner’s wishes.

-While codependency can be treated on one’s own or under some sort of therapeutic or medical supervision, it’s recommended that someone who is codependent has a support system as they start to get to the root of the problem.
+Codependency can be treated alone or with medical supervision, but it’s best to have a support system when addressing the issue.
 To rid oneself of codependent thoughts and behaviors, you must first be educated about the topic.
 There are plenty of magazines, articles, and other reading materials about the topic that can help you understand your own tendencies.
 Other habit changes that can help influence positive change include staying sober (and encouraging your partner to), engaging in talk therapy (group, family, or individual), and putting oneself in a new environment that doesn’t require caretaking for someone else.
-To learn more about codependent personalities, or to get more options regarding treatment for this condition, contact our team of mental health professionals & read more about codependency.
+To learn more about codependent personalities or to get more options regarding treatment for this condition, contact our team of mental health professionals & read more about codependency.

 Published: January 02, 2022